sohilaehab25/Bazarna/backend/README.md

-# Cute Bazar Backend
+# Bazar Backend

-A Node.js backend API for the Cute Bazar e-commerce web application built with TypeScript, Express, and MongoDB.
+A Node.js backend API for Bazar e-commerce web application built with TypeScript, Express, and MongoDB.

 ## Features